JSD2022/JSD2022.github.io/index.md

 The poster must indicate **your funding organization** and mention **"Ecole Doctorale des Sciences pour l'Ingénieur"**.
 The [logo](INP.JPG) of Clermont Auvergne INP UCA must also appear in your poster.

-### Upload poster
+### Poster submission

-You need to upload your posters before the 6th of June and presentations before the 17th of June from [here](https://drive.uca.fr/u/d/165f51bbf9ec46308243/).
+You need to upload your posters before **the 6th of June** [here](https://drive.uca.fr/u/d/165f51bbf9ec46308243/).
 The password is in the email we sent you.
 Please respect the following nomenclature **pos_LASTNAME_firstname.pdf** for the poster and **pres_LASTNAME_firstname.pdf** for the presentation.

+## Presentation
+You also need to prepare at least one slide for a 3 minutes presentation and upload it [here](https://drive.uca.fr/u/d/165f51bbf9ec46308243/) before the **17th of June**.

+## Pre-Register

+We are inviting you to complete the [survey](https://framaforms.org/participation-aux-journees-scientifiques-des-doctorants-1652653658) as soon as possible (estimated time: 2 minutes) for the pre-registration process.

 ## Prize